bhanu-8559/AtliQ-Mart-Supply-Chain-Performance-Dashboard/README.md

 Live Dashboard : https://app.powerbi.com/view?r=eyJrIjoiY2NkMTE3YjYtOTE0OC00NGU3LTk2MDItODNjNjhiOThhYWQyIiwidCI6ImM2ZTU0OWIzLTVmNDUtNDAzMi1hYWU5LWQ0MjQ0ZGM1YjJjNCJ9

 Welcome to the readme file for the AtliQ Mart Supply Chain Analytics Project.
 This project focuses on addressing service issues faced by AtliQ Mart, a growing FMCG manufacturer, to ensure customer satisfaction and prepare for expansion into new cities.
-As Peter Pandey, the newly onboarded data analyst in the supply chain team, your task is to create metrics, develop a dashboard, and provide relevant insights to track and improve the 'On-time' and 'In Full' delivery service level for all customers.
+My task is to create metrics, develop a dashboard, and provide relevant insights to track and improve the 'On-time' and 'In Full' delivery service level for all customers.

 # Project Overview:
 AtliQ Mart aims to resolve service issues related to 'On-time' and 'In Full' delivery of essential products to key customers before expanding into new cities.